quasarsincrisis/quasarsincrisis.github.io/locationandtravel.md

 Here is a [Google map](https://drive.google.com/open?id=1Ii4UDD5V7s_zpN-9SQV710F_MvayfKgs&usp=sharing) with some of the key locations marked - ROE, airport, conference dinner location, Student Castle and Braid Hills hotel.

+If you are staying at either the Braid Hills Hotel or Student Castle, the easiest way to get to ROE is probably by taxi.
+(You could organise yourselves and share.)
+Alternatively, its about a 20-25 minute walk from either location.
+From Braid Hills its a particularly nice walk, through the Hermitage and Blackford Hill.
+(You could take a detour to the Agassiz rock.)
+From Student Castle you can get a 67 or 42 bus to the corner of the Kings Buildings campus, but this still leaves you a 10 minute walk.
+Whichever way you go, we are afraid there is no avoiding the necessity of getting up Blackford Hill!

 # Travel
 Edinburgh can be easily reached by plane or train.